 If you’re thinking about adopting a German Shepherd puppy, here are five things you should know going in.

 1. They Can Be Protective Of Their Families

-German Shepherds are described as a breed that has an “eagerness to have a purpose.”
-This is why German Shepherds make such amazing working dogs, such as police aids, disability assistance, search-and-rescue work, and military roles.
+The German Shepherd is described as a breed that has an “eagerness to have a purpose.”
+This is why they make such amazing working dogs and take on jobs such as police work, disability assistance, search and rescue, and military roles.

 Part of your German Shepherd puppy’s purpose will be to please you and and make sure you’re safe.
-German Shepherds tend to be “one family” pets, as in they can be suspicious of strangers.
-They will want to please you 24/7!
+They tend to be “one family” pets, meaning they can be suspicious of strangers.
+They’ll want to please you 24/7!

 2. They Will Help You Redecorate Your Floors